-The Shah Law Firm PLLC provides representation regarding all forms of “Protective Orders” and those charged with Domestic Violence charges…
+The Shah Law Firm provides representation regarding all forms of “Protective Orders” and those charged with Domestic Violence charges…

 Attorney Arja Shah can help you navigate any domestic violence charge.

 It is very common that the person arrested during a domestic violence call is the person who did not call the police.
 During these incidents, it is common for there not be any third party witnesses and little evidence.
 As result, many times the innocent person is wrongfully charged with domestic violence charges.
 If this is to occur, it potentially can be life changing for ones relationship, career and future endeavors.

 If you have been charged with domestic violence, your freedom can be in jeopardy.
 It is very important to retain an experienced and aggressive attorney who has handled numerous domestic violence cases.

 Visitors may obtain additional valuable information regarding protective orders by visiting the Supreme Court of Arizona website and the WomensLaw.Org website about defending against a protective order.